Preload

 Virtual reality glasses: These glasses are designed to provide an immersive experience when using virtual reality technology.

-These are just a few of the most common types of eyewear available.
+(!)
 Other types include fashion glasses, computer glasses, and swimming goggles.

 Designer glasses are eyeglasses that are created by well-known fashion designers or luxury brands, rather than generic or unbranded eyeglasses.
 Designer glasses often feature unique designs, high-quality materials, and trendy styles, which can make them more expensive than non-designer eyeglasses.
 Some popular designer eyeglass brands include Ray-Ban, Gucci, Prada, Chanel, and Tom Ford.